George Cowmeadow: Club career

-Prior to his move to Swindon Town in 2014, Cowmeadow played for Procision Football Academy up to under-11 level.
+Prior to his move to Swindon Town in 2014, Cowmeadow played for Thatcham Town Harriers up to under-11 level.
+He followed this by signing for Swindon Town's academy.
 After participating during the club's 2021–22 pre-season, he went on to make his debut for the club in their EFL Trophy group-stage tie against Plymouth Argyle on 12 October 2021, replacing Rob Hunt in the 63rd minute as The Robins secured a 3–1 victory.

 On 16 September 2022, Cowmeadow joined National League South club Slough Town on a one-month loan deal and later made his debut as a substitute in the 2-0 loss against Hemel Hempstead and later, on 10 November 2022, he joined Southern League Division One Central side Kidlington on loan until the end of January 2023.
 In February 2023, he joined Poole Town on a one-month loan deal.
 In March 2023, he joined Swindon Supermarine on loan until the end of the season.

+Cowmeadow was released by Swindon Town in July 2023 and signed for Kidlingon shortly afterwards.

+Cowmeadow was making an impact at Kidlington until he suffered a serious ankle injury, requiring surgery and putting him out for over a year.

+After recovering from the injury Cowmeadow signed for Ardley United.
+He made an immediate impact, scoring 4 goals in 3 appearances at the start of the season.